 There is no simple solution for acne scar removal.
 There is a wide range of scar types and skin types, so treatment programs need to be customised to your unique circumstances to ensure the best possible scar removal results.

-At Academy Laser Clinics, our experienced skin physicians have access to a wide range of treatment modalities and can advise what is most likely to improve your unique scar tissue.
+At Academy Face and Body, our experienced skin physicians have access to a wide range of treatment modalities and can advise what is most likely to improve your unique scar tissue.
 Types of acne scars include:

 Hypertrophic Raised Scars or Keloid Scars – sometimes, we produce too much collagen during healing, which creates a mass of raised tissue on the skin’s surface.
 This is more common on the torso, especially for men.
 The best treatment is steroid injection to flatten plus laser resufacing to soften and retexturise new tissue.